internet4000/radio4000/README.md

 ## Deploying

-You can deploy to Firebase by installing the firebase cli and then running
+You can deploy directly to Firebase like this:

+1. `npm install -g firebase-cli
-- `firebase deploy`
+2.  `firebase deploy`

 ## Help